 In Excel and Google Sheets:

-• For Frequency, you can count the total number of orders each customer has placed by using the COUNT function and, like with Recency, assign customers to appropriate partition using the PERCENTRANK function.
+function. - For Frequency, you can count the total number of orders each customer has placed by using the

 With your data prepped, you can use the spreadsheet’s pivot table function to create a Recency-Frequency Matrix by placing Recency segment to the rows and Frequency segment to the columns.
 This will slot each customer into a distinct segment in the matrix.